ksreyansh/vendor-management-system/README.md

 ```
 python manage.py createsuperuser
 ```
-- Follow the prompts to enter a username, email, and password for the superuser.
+- Follow the prompts to enter a email, and password for the superuser.

 ### Step 8: Run Development Server
 - Start the development server by running: